Ynfuien/MineflayerChatBot/README.md

   - tab list
   - action bar
   - scoreboard (sidebar)
-  - without mobile (phone) support
+  - and without mobile (phone) support

 ### How to install
-1. Download and install [NodeJs](https://nodejs.org), if don't have it
+1. Download and install [NodeJs](https://nodejs.org), if you don't have it
-2. Download source code
+2. Download source code or clone the git repository
-3. Unpack the archive
+3. If needed, unpack the archive
-4. Run `npm install` in the console in project folder
+4. Run `npm install` in a console in the project directory
 5. Edit `config.yml` for your preferences
 6. Run `start.bat` and enjoy